What is a Ransomware ?

 It is advised to submit one of them to ID Ransomware which will analyse it.
 The application will be able to tell if the version of the malware is known and if a free decryption tool has been released.

 A good practice is also to keep software updated to limit the attack surface regarding exploits and to disallow the automatic execution of macros.
-Keep copies of personal documents on external drives or cloud services are also strongly recommended.
+Making backups of personal documents on external drives or cloud services are also strongly recommended.

 - Should I pay ?